openshift/enhancements/enhancements/installer/component-selection.md

 ### Test Plan

+The following subsections describe some scenarios where we want to test cluster behavior to avoid regressions.

+#### Whole-cluster testing

+The following subsections excercise the cluster-version operator, the conditionality of components, and whether the remaining enabled components still form a working cluster.
+They should be run periodically, because changes to the CVO, conditional components, or remaining enabled components could all affect success.

+##### No-capabilities testing

-1) Install clusters w/ the various add-on components included/excluded and confirm that the cluster is functional but only running the expected add-ons.
-One of these tests should disable all optional components to ensure the cluster is functional.
+Install a cluster with the various add-on components excluded and confirm that the cluster is functional but only running the expected add-ons.
 This will necessitate disabling or modifying tests that depend on the disabled component(s).

+When introducing a new capability would introduce test-case failures, it is the responsibility of the team driving the new capability to address the issue.
+For example, they may [teach an origin test-case to reduce expectations in the face of a disabled capability][bump-origin].
+Or they may [adjust][bump-auth-1] [another component][bump-auth-2] to help it gracefully handle the new capability's absence.

+If a future a component change or test-suite change breaks this test (i.e. introduces or changes a test such that testing on no-capabilities clusters now fails), it is the responsibility of the team that made the breaking change to address the issue.

+#### Cluster-version operator testing

+The following subsections excercise the cluster-version operator, and only need to be run when the cluster-version operator's capability-handling logic changes.

+##### Updating into an expanding, enabled capability

-2) Upgrade a cluster to a new version that includes new resources that belong to an addon that was included in the original install.
+Upgrade a cluster to a new version that includes new resources that belong to an addon that was included in the original install.
 The new resources should be created.

+##### Updating into an expanding, disabled capability

-3) Upgrade a cluster to a new version that includes new resources that belong to an addon that was excluded in the original install.
+Upgrade a cluster to a new version that includes new resources that belong to an addon that was excluded in the original install.
 The new resources should *not* be created.

+##### Enabling additional capabilities

-4) After installing a cluster, enable additional addons.
+After installing a cluster, enable additional addons.
 The newly enabled addons should be installed/reconciled by the CVO.

+##### Attempting to disable capabilities

-5) After installing a cluster, disable an addon.
+After installing a cluster, disable an addon.
 The configuration change should be rejected by the CVO.
 Disabling a component post-install is not supported.

 ### Graduation Criteria